-Embed governance, transparency and ethical practices throughout our business that drives how we do it are as important as the work we produce.
+Embed governance, transparency and ethical practices throughout our business

+The purpose behind what we do and the values-led culture that drives how we do it are as important as the work we produce.
 They guide how we work with each other and with our customers, industry partners and the community, and are supported by our policies and procedures.